 School district budgets can be very complex.
 A budget is not just a document full of numbers prepared by the business office.
 It is a working tool central to the successful operation of a school district.
 At Queen Creek Unified School District, the budgeting process starts months before the budget year begins.
 Budgeting allows the district to plan a district's mission, improve operations, and achieve the district's educational objectives.
 Arizona school districts receive funding based on a formula defined by state statute that is designed to help ensure all children in the state receive an equitable educational experience.
 The formula applies a rate to the number of enrolled students and then adds amounts for transportation, district additional assistance (capital) and Classroom Site Fund.
-The portion of the budget that accounts for most of the dayto-day spending is referred to as the Maintenance and Operations (M&O) Fund.
-Comparable to most school districts, nearly 85% of this fund is spent on salaries and benefits.
-In November of 2019, the voters in Queen Creek Unified School District approved a 15% budget override to fund increased academic programs that prepare students for postsecondary education and workforce success, increased art and music classes throughout the District, increased school security to maintain a safe and secure learning environment, reduced class sizes at the K-8 level, increased salaries to retain and attract exceptional teachers and staff, and to expand and enhance athletic, ROTC, and gifted programs.
+The portion of the budget that accounts for most of the day-to-day spending is referred to as the Maintenance and Operations (M&O) Fund.
+Comparable to most school districts, nearly 82% of this fund is spent on salaries and benefits.
+In November of 2019, the voters in Queen Creek Unified School District approved a 15% budget override to fund increased academic programs that prepare students for post-secondary education and workforce success, increased art and music classes throughout the District, increased school security to maintain a safe and secure learning environment, reduced class sizes at the K-8 level, increased salaries to retain and attract exceptional teachers and staff, and to expand and enhance athletic, ROTC, and gifted programs.
 Typical budgeted expenditures include: salaries, employee benefits, supplies, utilities, maintenance and repair, and miscellaneous expenditures not of a capital nature.
-"The district proficiency rate outperformed 74% of Arizona district and charter schools with reportable data on math proficiency, and; 64% of Arizona district and charter schools with reportable data on ELA proficiency."
-FINANCIAL REPORT CARD
+We are excited to share that in November 2024, the QCUSD voters approved the continuation of this override beginning in FY26 with reprioritized initiatives.